Skip to main content

 • communicate their decision (whether by talking, sign language or any other means)

-11.3.1.8 Younger people
+10.4.3 Younger people

-The Act applies to people of 16 or over who lack capacity to make their own decisions.
-Most of the provisions of the Act apply to young people of 16 and 17 years old.
+The act applies to people of 16 or over who lack capacity to make their own decisions.
+Most of the provisions of the act apply to young people of 16 and 17-years-old.
 Decisions relating to treatment of young people of 16 and 17 who lack capacity must be made in their best interests in accordance with the principles of the act.
 The young person’s family and friends should be consulted where practicable and appropriate.
 However, a person needs to be 18 or over to make an advance decision.

+The Children Act (1989) covers the care and welfare of children in most situations.
 The Mental Capacity Act applies to children under 16 years in two ways:

-• the court of protection can make decisions about the property and affairs of a child where it is likely that the child will lack capacity to make those decisions when they reach 16 years old
+• the Court of Protection can make decisions about the property and affairs of a child where it is likely that the child will lack capacity to make those decisions when they reach 16 years old

 • the criminal offence of ill treatment or neglect applies to children who lack capacity